 The short answer is that some poor people do carry out criminal activities to access resources, and some wealthy people do as well, in order to hoard those resources.
 Nigeria has suffered for decades from acute corruption, economic inequality, and state instability.
 Even the recently-elected President Muhammadu Buhari acknowledges Nigeria’s tradition of bribery, skimming, and overcharging, and laudably, has recently launched anti-corruption measures.
 With all of its human and natural resources, the West African country has witnessed its share of Christian/Muslim conflict, the violence of internal displacement, poverty, and forms of social injustice.
 Reflecting this, life expectancy at birth is only 52 years, and the literacy rate stands at 59.6 %.
 Over two million internally displaced persons languish in camps.

 Oil is Nigeria’s main export, and a primary area of conflict is who will exercise control over the oil-rich delta.
 The self-termed “Delta Militants” responsible for the abduction are likely one of the many Niger Delta militant groups, who have stated that they are fighting to force the government to grant more resources to local communities.
 It is also possible that they were mere criminals, using kidnapping as a means to make easy money.
+It is hard to pin the blame for the abduction on any one party; the eight were kidnapped because of the instability in the country.

 While I will not soon be able to forget the anxious expressions and courageous smiles of those girls and their teacher, it gave me some pleasure to hear that their school recently threw them a “survivors’ party,” celebrating their will to move forward.
 Hizmet’s projects in Nigeria, including high quality educational institutions and centers for interfaith dialogue, are also moving forward and will contribute in positive ways to Nigeria’s future.
 However, Turkish participants there were shaken by the ordeal of those kidnapped, and likely concerned for their own security and that of their students in the future months.
 Many of the Turkish Hizmet participants with whom I spoke expressed gratitude that the Nigerian government continues to allow them to reside and work there, despite any challenges.
 “I am Nigerian now!” more than one Turkish person claimed during my visit.